Stza: Early life

-Stza was raised in New York by his mother, who he classified as an "over-protective Jewish mom".
+Stza was raised in New York by his mother, whom he classified as an "over-protective Jewish mom".
 He rarely saw his biological father, and his stepfather died by suicide.
 As a teenager, he dropped out of high school, ran away from home, and began riding freight trains.
 During this time, he began using heroin and crack cocaine.
 He later described drugs as a positive influence in his life and said that he would have killed himself during this time if not for drugs because he was "very lonely and suicidal."

 Music career

 In 1990, Stza and a friend of his, Alec Baillie, formed No Commercial Value, which later evolved into Choking Victim and then again into Leftöver Crack.
 Although many members of these bands have come and gone, Stza remained a constant figure, writing the vast majority of the lyrics and music and becoming the bands' self-appointed spokesperson.
 Stza is also associated with the band Morning Glory through Leftöver Crack member, Ezra Kire.
-In 2005, he collaborated with Mischief Brew on a song for their first album, Smash The Windows.
+In 2005, he collaborated with Mischief Brew on a song for his first album, Smash The Windows.

 In 2005, he played solo (doing acoustic shows) and in a new band, Crack Rock Steady Seven, featuring members of The Infested in Europe.
 2006 saw him in Mexico City forming another regional Crack Rocksteady Seven, the CRS7mx featuring members of Niño Zombi.
 In the fall of 2006, he returned to the United States and toured with Leftöver Crack, their tour with Citizen Fish was dubbed Cracktoberfest 2006.
 Most recently Stza has been involved in the creation of another punk/ska band, this time with members of Casa de Chihuahua, The Slackers, and The Degenerics (Nico do Gaillo, Ara Babajian, and Frank Piegaro respectively) called "Star Fucking Hipsters".
 Star Fucking Hipsters' debut album was released on 30 September 2008 on the Fat Wreck Chords label.
 Their second album, "Never Rest In Peace", was released on 20 October 2009 on the Alternative Tentacles label.
 Their third album, titled "From the Dumpster to the Grave" was released on 11 October 2011 on Fat Wreck Chords during a record release show at Europa in Brooklyn, New York.

 Personal life

 Stza, along with other members of Leftöver Crack, has at times resided at 155 Avenue C, better known as C-Squat.
-He has identified as an atheist Jew.
+He identifies as an atheist Jew.

 In 2008, Stza, who has tattoos on his fingers reading "KILL COPS," was arrested for throwing donuts at New York Police Department officers during a show near Tompkins Square Park.